The History of Newgate Prison ReviewPosted: 2017-03-06

-Jowett traces the history of Newgate Prison from its origins in 1188 to its demolition in 1902, and along the way gives us a insight into the history of London itself.
+Jowett traces the history of Newgate Prison from its origins in 1188 to its demolition in 1902, and along the way gives us an insight into the history of London itself.

 Newgate was established by Henry II beside one of the city gates of London, dubbed 'New Gate'.
-From the beginning Newgate was simply a holding place for prisoners awaiting trial, not a place to serve a sentence.
-From the beginning the prison was divided in two parts, one for the wealthy (called 'masters') and one for common folk.
+From the beginning, Newgate was simply a holding place for prisoners awaiting trial, not a place to serve a sentence.
+From the beginning, the prison was divided into two parts, one for the wealthy (called 'masters') and one for common folk.

 Yet there were compensations - if you had enough money.
 Prisoners could bring their own bed into their cell, and buy good food and wine from the gaoler.
 Ah, but woe betide those who did not have money to pay for such luxuries!